rajatbhagat/interview-project/README.md

 Implement a password-less login for the application.
 You can use the service is : `https://auth0.com/passwordless` or any other such free service

-Host the application on a free hosting service like Netlify, Heroku, etc. and submit the deployed URL and the git repository of the code.
+Host the application on a free hosting service like Netlify, Heroku, etc.

+Commit the code in a Github reposiroty along with a basic README file showing instructions on how to setup the application on our local systems.